elasticio/elasticio.github.io/content/_components/key-value/index.md

 ---
-title: Key-value-component component
+title: Simple Storage component
-layout: article
+layout: component
 section: Utility components
+description: A component to store and retrieve value from key:value storage.
+icon: simple-storage.png
+icontext: Simple Storage component
+category: Simple Storage component
+createdDate: 2018-06-05
+updatedDate: 2018-06-05
 ---

-## Purpose
-Main goal of this component is to provide simple possibility to store and retrieve Key:Value pairs.
 ## How works

 Under the hood used MongoDB.
 During Action configuration collection need to be specified.

+### Purpose

+Main goal of this component is to provide simple possibility to store and retrieve Key:Value pairs.

-## Requirements
+### Requirements

 Instance of MongoDB with possibility to connect from component.

 ### Environment variables

-No.
+There is no environment variables.

-# Credentials
+## Credentials

 **hostname -**

 Hostname or IP address of MongoDB server.

 **port -**

 Port which is used by your MongoDB server to accept connection.
 (Default is 27017)

 **db -**

 Database name that is used to store collections with Key:Values

 **user -**

 MongoDB username with access to read and write from/to corresponding DB and collection.

 **pass -**

 Password for specified user.

+## Triggers

+This component has no trigger functions.
+This means it will not be accessible to select as a first component during the integration flow design.

-# Actions
+## Actions

-## Store
+### Store

 Inserts Key:Value pair.

 ### Input fields: